Rising-Stars-by-Sunshine/Haowen-STATS201-Final/README.md

 ### Poster
 ![image](spotlight/poster/poster_new.png)

-<p align="center">*Figure 1: Poster of the final project*</p>
+<p align="center">Figure 1: Poster of the final project</p>

-- An illustrated poster in Figure 1. briefly describes the research project.
-Contents include: *Background and Motivation*, *Research Question*, *Application Scenario (Data Source)*, *Methodology*,*Results*, and *Intellectual Merits and Practical impacts*.
-This poster in Figure 1 is created by
+- The final version of the poster is shown in Figure 1.
+This poster gives an overview of the casual inference research.
+This poster is created by [Canva](https://www.canva.com/)

 ### Explaination
 ![image](spotlight/figures/Explanation.png)